-Formed by three friends with a passion for parties and planning, Cherry Hill Events is a full-service event company focused on creating an individualized experience that is true to the character of the client’s event, rather than a cookie-cutter spectacle that overwhelms attendees and budget.
+Formed by three friends with a passion for parties and planning, Cherry Hill Events is focused on creating an individualized experience that is true to the character of the client’s event, rather than a cookie-cutter spectacle that overwhelms attendees and budget.

 Michael Cherry, Creative Director: As a native of Rhode Island living in New York City for more than 20 years, Michael knows the impact that the small things can have on the big picture.
 With his experience in hospitality and fine dining, most notably as the General Manager of celebrated Annisa Restaurant, Michael has orchestrated events ranging from intimate romantic dinners to festive birthday parties to corporate events for executives and blowout New Year’s Eve celebrations.
 His flair for the theatrical extends from the stage to the dining room, where carefully arranged flowers, whimsical objects, and a thoughtful place setting provide the backdrop for a spectacular performance.